NEST-Protocol/NEST-Oracle-V3.6/docs/INestQuery.md

     /// @return blockNumber The block number of price
     /// @return price The token price.
 (1eth equivalent to (price) token)
     /// @return avgPrice Average price
     /// @return sigmaSQ The square of the volatility (18 decimal places).
-The current implementation assumes that the volatility cannot exceed 1.
-Correspondingly, when the return value is equal to 9999999999996447, it means that the volatility has exceeded the range that can be expressed
+The current implementation assumes that
+    ///         the volatility cannot exceed 1.
+Correspondingly, when the return value is equal to 999999999999996447,
+    ///         it means that the volatility has exceeded the range that can be expressed
     /// @return ntokenBlockNumber The block number of ntoken price
     /// @return ntokenPrice The ntoken price.
 (1eth equivalent to (price) ntoken)
     /// @return ntokenAvgPrice Average price of ntoken
     /// @return ntokenSigmaSQ The square of the volatility (18 decimal places).
 The current implementation assumes that
-    //          the volatility cannot exceed 1.
-Correspondingly, when the return value is equal to 9999999999996447,
+    ///         the volatility cannot exceed 1.
+Correspondingly, when the return value is equal to 999999999999996447,
-    //          it means that the volatility has exceeded the range that can be expressed function triggeredPriceInfo2(address tokenAddress) external view returns (uint blockNumber, uint price, uint avgPrice, uint sigmaSQ, uint ntokenBlockNumber, uint ntokenPrice, uint ntokenAvgPrice, uint ntokenSigmaSQ);
+    ///         it means that the volatility has exceeded the range that can be expressed function triggeredPriceInfo2(address tokenAddress) external view returns ( uint blockNumber,
+        uint price,
+        uint avgPrice,
+        uint sigmaSQ,
+        uint ntokenBlockNumber,
+        uint ntokenPrice,
+        uint ntokenAvgPrice,
+        uint ntokenSigmaSQ
+    );
 ```

 ### 2.9.
 Get the latest effective price. (token and ntoken)